frank038/SimpleFM/README.md

 # SimpleFM

 A file manager written with PyQt5.
-There is alse the qt6 version: SimpleFM6.
+There is also the qt6 version: SimpleFM6.

 Requirements:
 - python3 at least 3.3